Supplemental Security Income Attorneys

 - You must have limited income and assets.
 This includes all sources of income, cash, personal property, bank accounts, and other assets.

 - You must live in the United States.
 In some cases, a non-citizen may also qualify if you meet certain conditions.

 Individuals who live in certain institutions, a public emergency shelter for the homeless, a publicly operated community residence, and other approved institutions, you may qualify for SSI.
 You can discuss your eligibility with an SSI lawyer at United States Disability Center to learn more.

-During a free consultation, we can review your situation and help you determine whether you can apply for SSI and/or SSDI.
+During a free consultation, our Irvine SSI attorneys can review your situation and help you determine whether if you can apply for SSI and/or SSDI.
 When you work with our legal team, we can walk you through the paperwork and the entire claims process, all the way to an appeal.

 We are well-versed in how the Social Security Administration handles claims and what is required to file an effective application.
 Have our experienced legal team guide you through the process.